ss7m/bread/GUIDE.md

 then the first operand is returned.
 Otherwise the second operand is evaluated and returned.
 If the operand of `not` is truthy, `false` is returned, otherwise `true` is returned.

+## Comparison Operators

+The comparison operators in `bread` are `<, <=, =, !=, >, >=`.
+Equality for strings, numbers, booleans, lists, and units works as expected (there is no epsilon threshold or comparing numbers, so floating point errors are possible here).
+Closures, objects, and classes are checked for equality by reference.
+Two methods are equal if they contain a reference to the same object and the same closure.
+As for checking values of different type for equality, the following rule set is used:

+1. If one of the operands is a number, then try and coerce the other operands to a number.
+If it can, check for equality, If it cannot, return `false`.
+2. If one of the operands is a string and the other is a boolean, string, or unit, coerce it to a string and check for equality.
+3. If neither of the above hold, return `false`.

+As for comparison, for strings and numbers comparison works as expected.
+For other types, comparison operators will return false.
+For operands of different types, the same rule set as above is used.